At a Glance

 To see a list of all the questions the test asks contributors, click the link under Tasks and questions.
 To see what your test looks like to contributors, click the Options menu ellipsis (three dots) to the right of the Test plan summary, then click Preview test plan from the drop-down.
 When you finish the preview, click the Close button.

 - If you need to edit the URL or you entered text that included a typo, click the Edit button next to the Options menu.
+(You can also, from the Sessions tab on the Dashboard, click Edit test details from the Actions drop-down).
 When you are done editing the test, click Save and Go to Order Page.

 Click Launch Test to send the test to your contributors.